benjaminsainz/ecac/README.md

 ``data``: a string with the name of the dataset used for printing the algorithm initialization and naming the output file.
 ``X``: an array containing the dataset features with no header.
 Each row must belong to one object with one column per feature.
 ``n_clusters``: int with the number of desired clusters.
-``max_gens`` (default = 100): maximum generations in the evolutionary process.
+``max_gens`` (default = 2000): maximum generations in the evolutionary process.
-``pop_size`` (default = 100): population size that is carried along the evolutionary process.
+``pop_size`` (default = 20): population size that is carried along the evolutionary process.
 ``p_crossover`` (default = 0.95): probability of running the crossover operator.
 ``p_mutation`` (default = 0.98): probability of running the mutation operator.

 ### Optional data retrieval function
-An additional data retrieval function is included for easy access and generation of the parameters X, clusters, and data.
+An additional data retrieval function is included for easy access and generation of the parameters X, clusters and data.
 The function will use the datasets included in the path ``/data`` and returns the data string, the X features, and the dataset's number of reference classes (n_clusters).
 The only parameter for this function is a string with a dataset name from the options.
 To run it on Python and get the information of the *wine* dataset, run these commands in the interface.
 ``>>> from retr import *``
 ``>>> data, n_clusters, X, _ = data_retrieval('wine')``